ModelTC/LightX2V-BLOG/_articles/Offload.md

 Disk / NVMe: optional weight source when lazy_load=true
 ```

 Offload is not a free speedup.
 It trades extra data movement, asynchronous scheduling, and buffer management for lower peak GPU memory.
-This allows models that would otherwise OOM to run on consumer hardware.
-When implemented carefully, part of the transfer overhead can also be hidden behind GPU computation.
+The benefit is that models that would otherwise OOM can run on consumer hardware.
+With careful scheduling, part of the transfer overhead can also be hidden behind GPU computation.

 ---

 ## LightX2V Offload Architecture

 LightX2V treats Offload as a framework-level capability rather than a one-off patch for a specific model.
-The same design can be applied across several model families:
+The same design applies across several model families:

 - video generation: Wan2.1 / Wan2.2, HunyuanVideo, LTX;
 - image generation: Qwen-Image;